top of page

 - Bakkerij Goris (playing card biscuits)

-- Kleine Gelukjes (used books & toys)
+- Kleine Gelukjes (used clothing & toys)

 EXPERIENCE

-- Dwars door Turnhout (run), Aug
+- Dwars door Oud-Turnhout (run), Aug

 - Kaarsjes op het Begijnhof (Christmas Eve candlelights)